Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 It is definitely worth it to spend the extra money and choose these better areas to stay in Cartagena.

-When I visited Cartagena, I was getting ready to move back home and had gotten used to a Colombian salary and Colombian prices.
+When I visited Cartagena, I was preparing to move back home and had grown accustomed to a Colombian salary and local prices.

 When I searched for a place to stay, I ended up choosing a private but cheaper room about halfway between the old city and the airport.